 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the West Blvd / Lorain Ave

-neighborhood is English, spoken by 70.3% of households.
-Other important languages spoken here include Spanish and Arabic.
+neighborhood is English, spoken by 75.0% of households.
+Other important languages spoken here include Spanish, Arabic and Vietnamese.